 Sprinkle Your Plants With Diatomaceous Earth

 When insects crawl over diatomaceous earth or come into contact with it, the sharp pieces cut holes in their bodies.
-They will then die of their injuries or due to dehydration.
+Eventually, they die of their injuries or due to dehydration.

-When using diatomaceous earth, wear a mask to avoid breathing it in, since it can irritate your lungs just like any other fine powder.
+When using diatomaceous earth, wear a mask to avoid breathing it in.
+The powder can irritate your lungs just like any other fine powder.

 Spray Your Plants With Neem Oil

-As with diatomaceous earth, be sure to wear a mask to avoid breathing it in.
+As with diatomaceous earth, be sure to wear a mask when you use neem oil to avoid breathing it in.
 Also, wash it off if you get it on your hands, and avoid spraying plants that are already fruiting.

 Order Some Ladybugs